-If you're not a UK national you'll need to provide physical identity evidence, as well as evidence that you're a permanent resident inside the UK.
+If you're not a UK national you'll need to provide a share code or physical identity evidence, as well as evidence that you're a permanent resident inside the UK.

 You'll also need to provide a valid National Insurance number so that the loan can be paid to the college or training organisation on your behalf.